lungben/TableIO.jl/README.md

 ## Conversions

 It is possible to pass the output of `read_table` directly as input to `write_table!` for converting tabular data between different formats:

-    using ZipFiles, JDF, XLSX, SQLite # this is optional - the packages are automatically imported if installed

     name1 = joinpath(testpath, "test.zip") # zipped CSV
     name2 = joinpath(testpath, "testx.jdf") # binary